 With just 6,500 soldiers, the small intelligence- and technology-focused Fort Huachuca, Arizona, near the border with Mexico was chosen by just two future soldiers, while three recruits asked to be assigned to Fort Detrick just outside Washington, DC.
-Fort Rucker in Alabama got five requests.
+Fort Rucker in Alabama received five requests.

-A low number of requests for a base doesn't necessarily mean a post should be considered among the worst army bases.
-Rather, smaller bases have a relatively small number of jobs available.
+A low number of requests for a base doesn’t necessarily mean a post should be considered among the worst army bases.
+Rather, smaller military bases have a relatively small number of jobs available.
 A recruit can only pick a base if soldiers in their military occupational specialty are assigned there, which may not be the case at small installations.

 “These bases have limited numbers of entry-level soldiers combined with fewer MOS,” Strickland said.

-Major bases that offer most Army military occupational specialties but drew few takers were:
+On the other hand, major bases that offer most Army military occupational specialties but drew few takers were: